aquasecurity/trivy/docs/tutorials/cloud-platforms/ovhcloud.md

    help, h           Shows a list of commands or help for one command
 ```

-As you can see, the trivy CLI contains a lot of commands and options, as you can scan vulnerabilities in container images, file systemes, Git repositories, configuration issues, etc. For this tutorial we will focus on the k8s command.
+As you can see, the trivy CLI contains a lot of commands and options.
+You can scan vulnerabilities in container images, file systemes, Git repositories, configuration issues, etc. For this tutorial we will focus on the k8s command.

 When you execute trivy k8s, the command works like the kubectl command.
 So when you execute the CLI, it searches your Kubernetes cluster configuration.